How to Build an AI Content Generator for Marketing Emails

 Step 4: Render and Lint the HTML

 Add a Transform node to inject your standard header and footer around bodyHtml.
 Then run a quick check with regex / test to flag risky patterns (raw http:// links, missing alt attributes on images, empty <a> hrefs).
-Bad output bounces back to the model with a corrective re-prompt rather than reaching a human.
+Use a Condition node to route flagged output back to the generation step with a corrective note rather than letting it reach a human.

 Step 5: Human Approval